Faculty Teaching in the Archives (FTIA) Grants

 Applicants must consult with the Special Collections librarian prior to applying in order to identify materials relevant to course topics.

-A $1,000 grant will be awarded to one recipient.
-The funds can be used for professional memberships, workshops, research, conferences, and similar activities.
-The recipient must work with the Libraries Business Service Center to process the approved expenses.
-The grant must be utilized by the end of the 2025-2026 academic year.
+FTIA Micro-grants: Supports development of primary source assignments and projects that use course appropriate material from Special Collections’ holdings. $1,000 award.
+Funds can be used for professional memberships, workshops, research, conferences, and similar activities.
+The recipient must work with the Libraries and Museums’ Business Service Center to process the approved expenses.
+Courses must be taught in academic year 2026-2027 (Fall 2026, Spring 2027, or Summer 2027) and the funds must be utilized by the end of the 2026-2027 academic year.

 Selection Criteria